oreosec/yntkts/README.md

 ### Starting aplication

-if you don't modify any text in documents, so follows these steps:
+If you don't modify any text in documents, so follows these steps:

 1. `cd client && yarn start` to starting UI.
 2. `cd server && yarn start` to starting server.